Human rights and encryption: Overview

+Under international human rights law, freedom of expression is recognized as a human right under Article 19 of the Universal Declaration of Human Rights (UDHR) and the International Covenant on Civil and Political Rights (ICCPR).
+In Article 19 of the UDHR states that "everyone shall have the right to hold opinions without interference" and "everyone shall have the right to freedom of expression; this right shall include freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art, or through any other media of his choice".

-Since the 1970s, the availability of digital computing and the invention of public-key cryptography has made encryption more widely available.
-Previously, strong versions of encryption were the domain of nation-state actors.
-However, since the year 2000, cryptographic techniques have been widely deployed by various actors to ensure personal, commercial, and public sector protection of information and communication.
-Cryptographic techniques are also used to protect the anonymity of communicating actors and to protect privacy more generally.
-The availability and use of encryption continues to lead to complex, important, and highly contentious legal policy debates.
-There are government statements and proposals on the need to curtail such usage and deployment in view of the potential hurdles it could present for access by government agencies.
-The rise of commercial services offering end-to-end encryption and the calls for restrictions and solutions in view of law enforcement access are pushing towards more and more debates around the use of encryption and the legal status of the deployment of cryptography more generally.
+Since the 1970s, the availability of digital computing and the invention of public-key cryptography have made encryption more widely available.
+(Previously, encryption techniques were the domain of nation-state actors.)
+Cryptographic techniques are also used to protect the anonymity of communicating actors and privacy more generally.
+The availability and use of encryption continue to lead to complex, important, and highly contentious legal policy debates.
+Some government agencies have made statements or proposals to lessen such usage and deployment due to hurdles it presents for government access.
+The rise of commercial end-to-end encryption services have pushed towards more debates around the use of encryption and the legal status of cryptography in general.

-Encryption, as defined above, refers to a subset of cryptographic techniques for the protection of information and computation.
-The normative value of encryption, however, is not fixed but varies with the type of cryptographic method that is used or deployed and for which purposes.
-Traditionally, encryption (cypher) techniques were used to ensure the confidentiality of communications and prevent access to information and communications by others and intended recipients.
+Encryption, as defined above, is a set of cryptographic techniques to protect information.
+The normative value of encryption, however, is not fixed but varies with the type and purpose of the cryptographic methods used.
+Traditionally, encryption (cipher) techniques were used to ensure the confidentiality of communications and prevent access to information and communications by others and intended recipients.
 Cryptography can also ensure the authenticity of communicating parties and the integrity of communications contents, providing a key ingredient for enabling trust in the digital environment.

-There is a growing awareness within human rights that encryption plays an important role in realizing a free, open, and trustworthy Internet.
+There is a growing awareness within human rights organizations that encryption plays an important role in realizing a free, open, and trustworthy Internet.
 UN Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression David Kaye observed, during the Human Rights Council in June 2015, that encryption and anonymity deserve a protected status under the rights to privacy and freedom of expression:

 "Encryption and anonymity, today's leading vehicles for online security, provide individuals with a means to protect their privacy, empowering them to browse, read, develop and share opinions and information without interference and enabling journalists, civil society organizations, members of ethnic or religious groups, those persecuted because of their sexual orientation or gender identity, activists, scholars, artists and others to exercise the rights to freedom of opinion and expression."

 Encryption in media and communication

-Two types of encryptions in media and communication can be distinguished:
+In the context of media and communication, two types of encryption in media and communication can be distinguished: